-- (a) An overtime-eligible employee who works on a holiday will be compensated at a rate of time-and-one-half for all hours worked on the holiday. - (b) Employees on flexible work schedules shall receive the same number of holidays as employees working a regular workweek according to their eligibility described in Rule 11.1.1. - (c) In no case shall an employee receive holiday compensation for the actual holiday and the observed holiday. - (d) Employees in the classifications of Sergeant, Lieutenant, Sheriff's Office Manager and Emergency Operations & Support Services Manager shall receive one day off each calendar month, or 12 each year, in lieu of holidays.
+- (a) An overtime-eligible employee who works on a holiday will be compensated at a rate of time-and-one-half for all hours worked on the holiday. - (b) Employees on flexible work schedules shall receive the same number of holidays as employees working a regular workweek according to their eligibility described in Rule 11.1.1. - (c) In no case shall an employee receive holiday compensation for the actual holiday and the observed holiday. - (d) Employees in the classifications of Sergeant, Correctional LPN or Correctional RN shall receive one day off each calendar month, or 12 each year, in lieu of holidays.
 A maximum of 80 hours in lieu of holidays may be accrued.